elevenlabs/elevenlabs-examples/README.md

 - **TTS WebSocket Demo with Latency Measurement**: Explore real-time text-to-speech with performance metrics.

 ### Native Mac App (Open Source)
 A fully open-source native Mac application that brings ElevenLabs to your desktop.
-Explore the code, contribute, or use it as a foundation for your own applications.
+Written by Claude 3.5 and Cursor.

 ### Sound Effects Generation
 Unleash your creativity with our sound effects generation demo.
 Create custom audio landscapes for your projects!